kaoutamine/kaoutamine/README.md

 Because I want to code more regularly (and because I genuinely love it), I'm working on a few side projects:

-- **Travian Automation**: I'm building a script to automate parts of **Travian**, an online strategy game for fun and convenience and to keep my software skills with my security skills.
+- I'm building a script to automate parts of [Travian](https://www.travian.com)([Travian Automation GitHub Repo](https://github.com/kaoutamine/travian_legends_bots)), an online strategy game for fun, convenience and to my software skills burning on top of my work :D.
 - **Drone Counterwarfare Project**: I'm privately working on a **drone counterwarfare system**.
 (If you're in the defense industry and happen to land here — know that I'm very interested in this space.)